JKBurrows/ST558-Project-2/Friday.md

 ### Month

 Explore how bike rentals on fridays change depending on the month using a basic numeric summary and a boxplot.
-The boxplot can be used to identify outliers.
+The numeric summary gives you an idea of center and spread.
+So does the boxplot, but it is better for identifying outliers.

 As already noted, it is probably not worth including *mnth* and *season* in the model, so *season* has been eliminated.